 English: You choose the ones you like.
 I will sell them to you by kilo.

-I would like to clarify that in De Ocampo’s book, he uses the word di to explain how to form the future tense in the Chavacano dialect.
-However, in some sentences found in the book, the word is spelled as de.
-So I will assume that some people say di and some people say de.
+I would like to clarify that in De Ocampo’s book, he uses the word di to explain how to form the future tense in the Chavacano de Ternate language.
+But, in some sentences found in the book, the word is spelled as de.
+So I guess this means that some people say di and some people say de.

-What is very interesting is my discovery (through the book of De Ocampo) that there are words in the Chavacano de Ternate dialect wherein the ‘e’becomes an ‘I’, the ‘o’ becomes ‘u’
+What is very interesting is my discovery (through the book of De Ocampo) that there are words in the Chavacano de Ternate dialect wherein the ‘e’ becomes an ‘i' and the ‘o’ becomes ‘u’

 Here are some examples: